dotnet/docs/docs/core/preview3/tools/using-ci-with-cli.md

 ![Specifying the PowerShell script to run](media/vsts-screens/screen_6_ps.png)

 Here, you can select the script you've created and committed to source control.
-After this is done, you can save the build definition and try it out by enquining it.
+After this is done, you can save the build definition and try it out by enqueueing it.
 From that moment on, you are good to go.

 ## Orchestrating the build script